-Calculates condensation level for surface air and sets updraught base variables.
+First Guess updraught.
+Calculates condensation level, and sets updraught base variables and first guess cloud type.

 CUASCN

 Calculates ascent in updraughts.
 CUASCN is called twice, the second time after downdraughts have been calculated taking account of the CAPE adjustment closure for deep convection and downdraughts for mid-level and shallow convection Routines CUENTR and CUBASMCN are called from CUASCN.